 - Chez Tachibana – Another, more expensive, French restaurant.
 Chez Tachibana has a wonderful seaside view, and a balcony for watching the ocean.
 Once again, reservations are recommended.
 Chez Tachibana, and contact details, can be found here.

 - Hato Mart (also known as A-Coop)- wider selection of fruit and vegetables.
-This supermarket is bigger but much more expensive than ZY.
+This supermarket is bigger than the Fuji.
 There is a very small Daiso, too.
 A restaurant attached to the side serves delicious takoyaki, and there is a small bakery section as well.
 Located here.

 - Marunaka – biggest supermarket of the three but is the furthest away.
 You can buy clothes, shoes, toys, alcohol and some electronics.
 The food selection here is by far the best.
 Marunaka is located across the river, here.

 - Hojo Shopping Complex – not as big as the name would have you imagine.
 The complex is about a 10-15 minute walk from either Awai or Yanagihara stations.
 The Complex can be found here.